lukasz-wiecaszek/gr-gnss-gnuradio-3.8/README.md

 Currently not so much.
 As already mentioned, this is my way of learning new technology.
-What you can do is to look into examples and see how this spreading code correlation works.
-Finally gps_cross_correlation_v5.grc shows decoded navigation message bits in the GUI Time Sink.
+What you can do is to look into examples and see how this spreading code correlation works. gps_acquisition_and_tracking_v4.grc shows decoded navigation message bits in the GUI Time Sink. gps_rft_v1.grc produces position vectors and suprisingly enough this positions correspond to place where the IQ data were captured.